svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ![First part of the Create Droplet form](create-droplet-1.png)

 A server instance is called a Droplet.
 Click the 'Create Droplet ' button and fill in the form.
 Pick a hostname, select the smallest size, pick a region close to you.
-As operating system image, we'll be using a 32-bit Ubuntu Linux, version 13.04 x32.
+As operating system image, we'll be using a 32-bit Ubuntu Linux, Ubuntu version 13.04 x32.
 You can optionally use an SSH key pair to log in, just skip this option if you are uncomfortable with this.
 Finally click the 'Create Droplet' button.

 ![Second part of the Create Droplet form](create-droplet-2.png)